henaege/game-on-project/README.md

 </p>

 ### User Page
 After logging in the user is brought to their User page.
 This is where the magic happens.
-A default chart is displayed using data from the database.
-The controls on the left allow the user to build their own chart based on players or teams and stats of their choosing.
+A default chart is displayed in the center of the page using data from the database.
+The controls on the left allow the user to build their own chart based on players of their choosing.
 Our backend uses express to query the database for the requested information and the data is rendered by highcharts.js into a beautiful visualization.
 The page is rendered using Pug (Jade).
-Along the top of the page a news feed of players and teams the user has saved as favorites is updated automatically.
+Along the right side of the page a news feed allows a quick reference for timely data comparison ideas and is updated automatically.
 <p align='center'>
     <img src="./public/images/user.png" /></img>
 </p>